Games & Quizzes

 /ˈdrīviNG/

 blown by wind with great force. control and operation of motor vehicle.
-To give power to move or operate an engine, etc..
+To control a vehicle so that it moves somewhere.